 NAMI provides support groups for both people with mental illness and their loved ones.
-We offer four different support groups on one night in one place so your entire family can attend.
+We offer three different support groups on one night in one place so your entire family can attend.
 The groups cover all ages and all brain disorder diagnoses.
-No matter if you area teen diagnosed with bipolar or an adult with a child diagnosed with schizophrenia, we have a support group for you.
+No matter if you are a teen diagnosed with bipolar or an adult with a child diagnosed with schizophrenia, we have a support group for you.
 The groups are facilitated by knowledgeable NAMI members in a safe and confidential atmosphere.

 - Adult Support Group (adults with brain disorders regardless of a specific diagnosis).
 They meet on the 1st and 3rd Wed of the month.